How did you become a NASA citizen scientist?

 Although my main hobby is woodworking, I also like to draw cartoons.
 In the past, I used to draw with a pen, but today I use computer graphics.

 Over 14 years of activity in Stardust@Home, I have produced several cartoons about that team, as well as other compositions inspired by images taken from our research on aerogel and foils.
 I called them "Weird Views" and posted them on the Stardust@Home Forum, which is easily accessible by anyone.
 In the past, I also restored ceramic objects (the oldest object was a vase from the 1700s), and I painted family coats of arms on real parchment sheets — in short, heraldry.

 What have you discovered or learned as a NASA citizen scientist?

-First, what I learned: patience, humility and perseverance.
-For what I discovered, I was the first finder of a new interstellar particle candidate.
-Per tradition, I had the faculty to name it.
+First, what I learned: patience, humility, and perseverance.
+From what I discovered, I was the first finder of a new interstellar particle candidate.
+Per tradition, I got to name it.
 I named it Bianca, the name of my wife, who passed away in 2010.

 What’s the biggest challenge you’ve faced as a NASA citizen scientist?

 The biggest challenge was to get my eyes used to seeing and my brain used to identifying the tracks left by small bodies, such as interstellar particles, from small signs in the aerogel.
 We do this in accordance with the training given to us by the Stardust@Home team, led by Andrew J. Westphal.
 It's by no means easy or trivial.